-Line 20, Income tax.
+Line 20-Income tax.
 The rate of tax imposed depends on whether the political organization is a principal campaign committee as defined in section 527(h).
 The tax rate is lower for a principal campaign committee.

 Political organization not a principal campaign committee.
-An organization that is not a principal campaign committee computes its tax on political organization taxable income as follows: Multiply line 19 by 35% and enter the result on line 20.
+An organization that is not a principal campaign committee computes its tax as follows: Multiply line 19 by 35% and enter the result on line 20.